-- Community needs assessment survey data, which measured the current and future needs of local communities and various constituencies. - Ongoing advocacy efforts focused on raising the awareness of emerging issues and recommended changes in local, state, and national public policies and regulations. - County integrated service delivery efforts, aimed at redesigning the County's service delivery systems to improve efficiency, customer access, and satisfaction - efforts being led by RCOoA and partner County human services departments. - Program development in response to the community's changing and emerging needs.
+- Community needs assessment surveys, which measured the current and future needs of local communities and various constituencies. - Advocacy efforts focused on raising the awareness of emerging issues and recommended changes in local, state, and national public policies and regulations. - Integrated service delivery efforts, aimed at redesigning the County's service delivery systems to improve efficiency, customer access, and satisfaction.
+These efforts are being led by RCOoA and County human services departments. - Program development in response to the community's changing and emerging needs.